drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Species labels in the dataset were standardized into 32 output classes[^footnote-video-output-classes] using a manually curated mapping from vernacular names found in expert-labeled videos to a fixed set of target classes.
 The goal of this aggregation was to provide sufficient training examples per class while maintaining a level of taxonomic granularity useful to most users out of the box.
 While the 32 classes supported by this model represent only a narrow slice of wildlife studied in conservation research, Zamba also supports users creating custom models to cover different species, habitat, and taxonomic ranks.
 See ["Custom model training"](#custom-model-training) for further discussion.

-[^footnote-video-output-classes]: These output classes were selected based on the research needs of the data providers from the Pan African Programme: The Cultured Chimpanzee.
+[^footnote-video-output-classes]: These output classes were selected based on the research needs of the data providers from the Max Planck Institute for Evolutionary Anthropology.

 :::{table} Example vernacular names that were all mapped to the `antelope_duiker` category
 :label: tbl:video-label-standardization